 It is a great tragedy that one in five American households are food insecure, but even households that have access to an abundance of food still contain children whose bodies and brains are starving.

+It is time to rethink, as a country, how we feed our children and ourselves.
 If we do not take nutrition seriously, we will continue to see the rates of chronic childhood disease escalate.

 Still Looking for Answers?

 Join us at Healing Together, where you’ll find even more resources plus a community to support you, every step of the way.

 Sources & References

 Adam, G., et al. The influence of choline treatment on behavioral and neurochemical autistic-like phenotype in Mthfr-deficient mice.
 Transl Psychiatry.
 2020 Sep 18;10(1):316.